 For starters, Commissioner Gordon is at the police station with his fellow officers and they are just going about their usual business.
 Then Joker comes in.
 First he turns off the lights.
 Gordon is trying to protect himself and he can't see anything.
 He can hear Joker reciting bad jokes.
 Just when it looks like it's all over, Batman comes in and turns the lights back on.
 Gordon is alive, and surrounded by dead cops.
 He also finds out that Joker has taken his face-skin back.
 Later, it's stated that 19 police officers were killed by Joker.
 It's not said how many officers make up the Gotham City Police Department, but that's still a lot.

-As the event progresses, across all the books, Joker's flesh becomes increasingly rotten.
+As the event progresses, across all the books, Joker's flesh decays considerably.
 By Batman 16, there are flies buzzing around his face, and he doesn't seem to care.

 Two Words:Batfamily Clowns.
 In the finale, seeing the Batfamily turn into Joker versions of themselves and try to kill each other is screwed up.